 1. Passive Fire Protection

 One of the greatest risks to health associated with fire is the damage caused by smoke.
 In the case of care homes, where residents are less mobile and evacuation times may be longer, failure to compartmentalise the building to slow or prevent the spread of smoke could be devastating.
-It is therefore vital that effective fire stopping products, such as passive fire protection, are installed in care homes.
+It is therefore vital that effective fire prevention and protection is installed.
+Well maintained fire doors in care homes take care of this.
 This is particularly important in plant rooms and areas of high fire hazard to ensure evacuation routes remain clear from smoke in the event of an emergency.

 What is Passive Fire Protection?